 The suggested vaccinations are:

-- Hepatitis A and B (now given as a combo shot – good for life)
+- Hepatitis A and B (can get as a combo series shot)

 - Polio (one-time booster shot)

 - Malaria pills (Malarone is a good one)

 The word ‘safari’ in Swahili means journey.
 We seek to offer the best all-around journey by ensuring that our guests travel in comfortable, reliable custom-built vehicles.
 We offer two types of seating in safari vehicles with only three to four guests per eight-passenger vehicle.
 We work with only professional local guides that we consider family who will ensure your experience in Kenya will be unforgettable.

 Modern fleets of 4-wheel drive Land Rovers and Toyota Land Cruisers are specially designed for easy observation and photography.
 Each vehicle is customized to give extra leg room and plenty of head room.
 Extra large windows and windscreens improve all-around game viewing and there is plenty of room for those with cameras with big lenses.
 Three generous roof hatches in the rear offer plenty of room for overhead game viewing.
 We will supply each guest with a complimentary bean bag to use rather than tripods in the vehicles.